LinuxFest Northwest: History

 LinuxFest Northwest originated as "Linuxfest", held by the Bellingham Linux Users Group (BLUG).
 The first 'fest' was held in 2000, but was mainly advertised as a local Bellingham event.
 In 2003, the fest was expanded to a regional event, advertising as far south as Seattle and Tacoma, Washington, and north to Vancouver, British Columbia.
 Until 2006, it was a full day on Saturday.
 In 2007 it was expanded into a 2-day weekend event.
-The 2020, 2021, and 2022 conferences were either cancelled or moved online in response to the COVID-19 pandemic.
+In 2019 the logo was changed from a totem pole to a Pacific Northwest landscape.
+The 2020, 2021, and 2022 conferences were either cancelled or moved online in response to the COVID-19 pandemic, and the 2023 conference was cancelled due to an unplanned closure of the venue.